top of page

 Three astronauts flew on a Saturn rocket to the Moon, with lift-off beyond 15,000 miles per hour, and journeyed to the Moon.
 Thank you Canuckdian for sharing your video.

-An America of 194 million joined a world of some 3 and a half billion to view on July 20, 1969, astronauts Edwin "Buzz" Aldrin and Neil Armstrong pilot their Eagle lunar landing module, descend over the Moon's surface and touch down at 4:18 EST. The astronauts took time to dine before their actual first steps on the Moon.
+An America of 194 million joined a world of some 3 and a half billion to marvel not just any July, but when astronauts Edwin "Buzz" Aldrin and Neil Armstrong piloted their Eagle lunar landing module, descend over the Moon's surface and touched down at 4:18 EST, July 20, 1969.
+The astronauts took time to dine before their next step, the actual first steps on the Moon.

 Several things you handle today are a result of the research and technology that came from prior work decades ago, such as smartphones, which you take for granted today.
 They stem from what was begun and funded into NASA over 50 years ago, and even though the computer you have, like a laptop or high-end cell phone, has more power that the computers used 5 decades ago, through time they evolved as a result of man's attempt to go to the Moon.